- Now Novel Process

 Can’t I just use a free ebook converter?

 At Now Novel, we provide a comprehensive ebook conversion service which includes the coding, testing and validation of your ebook.
-We also capture and insert your book’s meta-data, which is vital in ensuring that it is indexed correctly in the online stores.
+We also capture and insert your book’s meta-data, which is vital in ensuring that it is indexed correctly in online stores.
 If a book is incorrectly indexed because of poor or incomplete conversion, your potential readers may not be able to find it.

-Once the conversion is complete, we also provide you with a test ePub and instructions on how to view it so that you can check the conversion for yourself.
+Once the conversion is complete, we also provide you with a test epub and instructions on how to view it so that you can check the conversion for yourself.
 We can also offer advice on how to upload your book, as well as on pricing strategies.

 How much do you charge for print layout and typesetting?

-We charge $3.50 per laid-out page.
-This fee includes a sample chapter layout, so that you can sign off the look and feel of your book, as well as one round of minor text amendments once the typesetting is complete.
+Please get in touch for our most up-to-date fees.
+The fee includes a sample chapter layout, so that you can sign off the look and feel of your book, as well as one round of minor text amendments once the typesetting is complete.

 It is important to bear in mind that typesetting a book for print and converting it to an ebook are two entirely separate processes.
 Get in touch for more information and we can talk through your options.